okx/okexchain-docs/docs/developers/quick-start.md

-# Quick Start(testnet)
+# Quick Start for Testnet
 ## Metamask
-Connect your Metamask wallet with OKExChain on a testnet mode.
+Connect your Metamask wallet with OKExChain testnet.
-## Adding a custom Network for OKExChain
+## Adding a custom Network for OKExChain testnet
 Open the Metamask extension on your browser, you may have to log in to your Metamask account if you are not already.
 Then click the top right circle and go to Settings > Networks.
 Press the Add Network button and fill the form as shown below with your application ChainID.
 * Config your Metamask with following data

-NetWork Name: OKExChain
+NetWork Name: OKExChain testnet

 [RPC URL](blockchainDetail/rpc.md)